toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

 ###### 2.2.2 Retro
 - There were arguments regarding the best solution
-- One person said "I believe y partner would have given a completely different approach if he was the one who wrote the code"
+- One person said "I believe my partner would have given a completely different approach if he was the one who wrote the code"

 #### 2.2 String Ping-Pong